iwVerve/pywm/README.md

 A python package for parsing and serializing I Wanna Maker maps from and back to their XML format.

 ## Usage
-Importing the `pywm` module imports all required submodules.
+Importing the `pywannamaker` module imports all required submodules.

 ### Opening maps
 Several functions load and parse a map.

-- `pywm.parseFile` does so from a file object or file path.
+- `parseFile` does so from a file object or file path.
-- `pywm.parseLocal` opens a map with the provided name in the actual game maps folder (specified in config.py).
+- `parseLocal` opens a map with the provided name in the actual game maps folder (specified in config.py).
-- `pywm.parseString` opens a map from the provided string.
+- `parseString` opens a map from the provided string.

 Worth noting is that each of these functions can correctly open any non-param element, meaning you can e.g. store individual objects in files.